mkravchenko-upchain/mkravchenko-upchain/README.md

 ### Hi there, My name is Mike 👋

-## I'm a DevOps with ambitions of developer!
+## I'm a DevOps with ambitions of Software Architect!

-- 🔭 I'm currently working on anything my hands can grab!
+- 🔭 Currently working on anything my hands can grab!
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other people
-- 🥅 2020 Goals: Contribute to Open Source projects
+- 🥅 2023 Goals: Contribute to Open Source and company internal projects
 <!-- - ⚡ Fun fact: -->

 ### Connect with me: